Gunman kills 19 children in Texas school rampage

 The attack began about 11:30 a.m., when the gunman crashed his car outside the school and ran into the building, according to Travis Considine, a spokesman for the Texas Department of Public Safety.
 A resident who heard the crash called 911, and two local police officers exchanged gunfire with the shooter.

-Both officers were shot.
-It was not immediately clear where on the campus that confrontation occurred or how much time elapsed before more authorities arrived on the scene.
+Both officers were shot, though it was not immediately clear where on the campus that confrontation occurred, or how much time elapsed before more authorities arrived on the scene.

 One Border Patrol agent who was working nearby when the shooting began rushed into the school without waiting for backup and shot and killed the gunman, who was behind a barricade, according to a law enforcement official speaking on condition of anonymity because he was not authorized to talk about it.

-The agent was wounded but able to walk out of the school, the law enforcement official said.
+The agent was wounded but able to walk out of the school, the law enforcement source said.

 Owens confirmed that an agent suffered minor injuries, but would not provide details of that confrontation.